ss47tt/Yahoo_Answers_Text_Dataset_Classification/README.md

 7. For test dataset, I did training and validating split, and got the validation accuracy of 68 percent on Naive Bayes model.

-8. For train and test datasets, I combined the TfidfVectorizer for train and test datasets, and got test accuracy of 70 percent on Naive Bayes model, abd 72 percent on logistic regression model.
+8. For train and test datasets, I combined the TfidfVectorizer for train and test datasets, and got test accuracy of 70 percent on Naive Bayes model, and 72 percent on logistic regression model.